 A changing climate is creating significant risks for Spokane, with a range of impacts that disproportionately affect the City's most vulnerable populations and overburdened communities.
-In January 2025, the City of Spokane's Planning Department released a Climate Justice Memo, which combined local and regional assessments, spatial mapping, and peer reviewed publications to identify impacts due to a changing climate affecting the community.
+In January 2025, the City of Spokane's Planning Department released a review of natural hazards which combined local and regional assessments, spatial mapping, and peer reviewed publications to identify impacts due to a changing climate affecting the community.
 This assessment identified the following trends: